meta-models/meta-oss-cookbook/post-training/rl/titanrl/data-analyst/README.md

 The tiers are not decoration.
 GRPO learns from *differences between rollouts of the same prompt*: if every attempt scores 0 because none fully succeeds, the group has no variance, the batch is discarded, and the model never gets a gradient.
-In early testing a bare 0/1 reward produced 12-18 consecutive discarded batches.
 The tiers make a partially-competent attempt outrank a flailing one -- while keeping correctness strictly dominant, so partial credit can never beat a right answer.

 ## Make it yours

-**Make the tasks harder.** The shipped templates saturate in ~16 steps (see above).
+**Make the tasks harder.** The shipped templates saturate in about 15 steps (see above).
 For a longer run, add instances the model cannot solve in one command: multi-step aggregations, joins across columns, malformed rows that have to be handled, ambiguous schemas that need inspection first.
 A difficulty curriculum